 High pressure argon from cylinders is supplied through a manifold which regulates the pressure to approximately 45 psig.
-The argon supply line then branches to provide a source of gas for two dewatering and gas covering trains. pressure regulator for each train V002A and V002B, (PCV-1A and PCV-1B) is supplied so that dewatering one canister while covering a second canister may be accomplished simultaneously and independently.
+The argon supply line then branches to provide a source of gas for two dewatering and gas covering trains.
+A pressure regulator for each train V002A and V002B, (PCV-1A and PCV-1B) is supplied so that dewatering one canister while covering a second canister may be accomplished simultaneously and independently.
 An ASME Section VIII Code relief valve (R-3) prevents the argon supply lines and the defueling canisters from being pressurized above 110 psig.
-The canisters are ASME Section VIII Code vessels and, therefore, must be protected against overpressurization as stated in part UG-125 of the Code.
+The canisters are ASME Section VIII Code vessels and, therefore. must be protected against overpressurization as stated in part UG-125 of the Code.
 R-3 is provided to meet this requirement.
 R-1A and R-1B, located downstream of V002A and V002B (PCV-1A and PCV-1B), are set to relieve at 55 psig.
 This set pressure prevents the possibility of a 60 psi pressure drop across the filter media in a filter canister which could damage the media.

 Valves (V004A and V004B) shut off the argon flow to the canisters.
 The pressure indicators (PI-2A and PI-2B) are located upstream of these valves so that the pressure may be adjusted to the correct setting before allowing argon to flow into the canisters.
-This arrangement is necessary to prevent pressure increments greater than 1 psi from occurring in the filter canisters.
-Pressure increments less than or equal to 1 psi prevent the differential pressure across the filter media from exceeding 1 psi.
-If the differential pressure across the filter media exceeds 1 psi, the filter bubble point may be broken and the filter canister would not be effectively dewatered.
-The 1 psi differential pressure value is based on a recommendation by the filter media supplier.

-A flow meter for each train (FI-3A and FI-3B) indicates when gas flow into the canisters has stopped; this signals the need to increase the pressure to continue dewatering or that the effluent path is blocked.
+A flow indicator for each train (FI-3A and FI-3B) indicates when gas flow into the canisters has stopped; this signals the need to increase the pressure to continue dewatering or that the effluent path is blocked.